Inversil/LESwin/README.md

 CompileAHK version 2.0 can be used to replicate the compiled master version of LES. you can get the latest version of compileAHK here: https://github.com/mercury233/compile-ahk

+After installing, simply right click the .ahk file and select "compile with options"

 Feel free to message me on twitter or discord InvertedSilence#9999 if you want to talk to me about this gir.
 Alternatively, you can email me at yo@invertedsilence.com, but emails tend to not be as fast as text messages :-)